knapsu/recrutation-oberthur/README.md

 tasks done:
 - Dockerized Jenkins CI with a job that builds Pet Clinic (job configuration not commited to the repo)
+- Docker image for Tomcat application server
-- Deployed Pet Clinic to Apache Tomcat web application server (needed to patch data-access.properties to work)
+- Bundled Pet Clinic with Tomcat as Docker image (needed to patch data-access.properties to work)

-tasks to be done:
-- Nginx
+- Docker image for Nginx web server
-- target environment Docker Compose config
+- Docker Compose config for sample target environment

+Additionally I've signed SSL certificates and used them with Nginx.